 Tools for School

 This program occurs annually in August at The Salvation Army.
 Tools for School provides school supplies for children in kindergarten (must be 5 by September 1) through 12th grade.
-Information on Tools for School is available beginning mid July, by calling (920) 497-7053 ext.
-2628.
-Parents will be instructed when to call in and provide information on numbers and grade levels of children.
-Parents sign up and receive their children’s school supplies the same day.
+An informational flyer will be available for families to pick up at the Corps Community Center or print from the link below.
+The flyer will give parents the information about calling in to place children on the list for school supplies.
 Availability of supplies depends on the donations received from the community, local businesses, and churches.
 Families must be Brown County residents and low income.

 Seniors and individuals without children are eligible for food baskets for Christmas.
 The food baskets usually contain meat, pasta or potatoes, bread/rolls, canned goods and milk to make a holiday meal.
 Information on when to sign up and what documents to bring to the sign up is available beginning in September by calling (920) 497-7053 and requesting the holiday assistance information line.